Jaiakashv/Zakapps-Assesment/README.md

 # Abokichi E-Commerce Assessment Project

-Hello!
 This is my submission for the front-end web development assessment.
 I built a clean, fast, and responsive e-commerce experience using plain HTML, CSS, and vanilla JavaScript (no external frameworks or libraries are required to run it).

 ## Key Features Implemented